-B. Any party may file and serve a petition for reconsideration pursuant to the requirements and time limits established by K.S.A.
-77-529(a)(1).1
+C. Any party may file and serve a petition for reconsideration pursuant to the requirements and time limits established by K.S.A.
+77-529(a)(1).4 purpose of entering such further orders as it may deem necessary.

-C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it may deem necessary.
+D. The Commission retains jurisdiction over the subject matter and parties for the